supriyo-biswas/postbox/README.md

     max_age = 7 # Max age of the log file, in days
 ```

-Place this configuration file in `~/.config/postbox/config.toml` on Linux, or `~/Library/Application Support/postbox/config.toml` on macOS.
+Place this configuration file in `~/.config/postbox/config.toml` on Linux, `~/Library/Application Support/postbox/config.toml` on macOS, or in `$PWD/postbox/config.toml` if using the Docker image.

 Alternatively, pass the configuration file in each invocation:

 ```bash
 ./postbox server --config /path/to/config.toml